 The Looking Club is a fun participatory evening of Visual Thinking Strategies that entails actively looking and talking about art that can be used in the classroom.
 Each Looking Club is a stand-alone session and can be attended on its own.
-Pick your date (1st December, 8th December, 15th December).
+Pick your date (1st December, 8th December, 15th December) and get your ticket here.
 In order to keep the session participatory, there is a limited capacity of 15 places.

 Visual Thinking Strategies (VTS) is a research-based teaching methodology based on the work of cognitive psychologist Abigail Housen and veteran museum educator Philip Yenawine that supports learner-centred thinking and feeling when looking at art objects.
 VTS is a teaching method designed to enable learners to develop aesthetic and language literacy and critical thinking skills.